ykjit/yk/docs/src/dev/index.md

 # Development

-This section talks about how set up your system to start developing yk.
+This section explains how to setup and use yk.